rundeck/rundeck/docs/en/developer/03-model-source-plugins.md

 ### Plugin properties

-A ResourceModelSource provider can also be configured via the Web GUI by implementing the `com.dtolabs.rundeck.core.plugins.configuration.Describable` interface.
-This allows you to return a descriptor of the configuration parameters for your plugin, which is used by the GUI to render a web form.
-The properties the user configures are stored in the `project.properties` configuration file, and are passed to your factory method as the `configuration` properties.

 See [Plugin Development - Java Plugins - Descriptions](plugin-development.html#plugin-descriptions)
-to learn how to create configuration properties for your plugin.
+to learn how to create configuration properties for your ResourceModelSource plugin.

-More information is available in the Javadoc.

 ## Script Plugin Type